segmentio/segment-docs/src/connections/destinations/catalog/firebase/index.md

 Consent mode may involve updates to your sources outside of Segment, such as incorporating a consent management system for consent functionality.

-To set up consent mode for Google Ads Classic:
+To set up consent mode for Google Firebase:
 1. Update your app's SDK to a version that supports consent mode v2.
   * Android apps must use F[irebase Android Analytics SDK version 21.5.0 or later](https://firebase.google.com/support/release-notes/android#analytics_v21-5-0){:target="_blank"}.
   * iOS apps must use [Firebase Apple SDK version 10.17.0 or later](https://firebase.google.com/support/release-notes/ios#analytics){:target="_blank"}.